Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

     ```

 Now that you have verified that you can connect to Snowflake, you need to get
-the data and libraries you'll need to make the UDF work.
+the data and libraries to make the UDF work.

 <!-- ------------------------ -->
 ## Download the data file and libraries for the demo